alexfernandez/alexfernandez.github.io/2018/has-anyone-else-seen-your-code.md

 In production this code is rumored to run flawlessly, but nobody has been brave enough to instrument it and confirm that it is even running.

+Another fun passtime is the runaway project: some member of the team has been working on a mysterious project for several months, but nobody has seen it in action, or just some vague inarticulate demos.
+Suddenly the team member leaves the company, and they leave behind the project in unclear state.
+After looking into the code it's a huge pile of dust and unicorn bones.

 ### Write-Only Code